top of page

 “It is a ‘people-powered’ DIY kind of event, so not a case of ‘organised’ or ’staffed’ fires, but rather encouraging people to head to the beach from 5pm on July 15, take their fish and chips, marshmallows, guitar . . . light their fire, welcome people in and put their fire out before they go.”

 People are encouraged to register their intention to take part by emailing matchfitnz@gmail.com so they can be advised on best practice and potentially alerted to a postponement - in consultation with FENZ - if weather was adverse.
-The postponement date is July 22.

 “The event is really not so much about the fires themselves as it is the people standing around them: Matariki hunga nui - Matariki, the gatherer of people.
 It's a real opportunity for people to gather up some friends, colleagues, whanau, head to their favourite spot at the beach and, while doing their own thing, be part of something much larger – a community-wide celebration.”